Engage Your Team With A Lego Leadership Activity: Here’s How

 Lego game activities are often used in leadership development workshops as an experiential learning tool.

-The purpose is to provide participants with an opportunity to practice leadership skills such as communication, collaboration, problem-solving, and decision-making in a hands-on and engaging way.
+The purpose is to allow participants to practice leadership skills such as communication, collaboration, problem-solving, and decision-making in a hands-on and engaging way.

-The interactive and physical nature of building with Lego makes it more impactful than just role playing or discussing hypothetical scenarios.
+The interactive and physical nature of building with Lego makes it more impactful than role-playing or discussing hypothetical scenarios.
 This activity builds nicely into any awareness of the experiential learning cycle.

 Instructions